giftmischer69/giftmischer69.github.io/_posts/2020-08-27-philosophy.md

-on a few prioritized activities and designed my workspace so i mostly receive triggers for these activities, like the icons in the taskbar and on the desktop, the bookmarks in my browser and also removed all video-games except one (its melee for [phillip ai](https://github.com/vladfi1/phillip) and other reasons). for me it is important to have some non-productive hours throughout the day too, to stay happy and contempt. still, i designed my life in a way that i do more stuff that i intrinsically want to do, so i am more satisfied. my father used to say "the amount of bad habits
+on a few prioritized activities and designed my workspace so i mostly receive triggers for these activities, like the icons in the taskbar and on the desktop, the bookmarks in my browser and also removed all video-games except one (its melee for [phillip ai](https://github.com/vladfi1/phillip) and other reasons).

+it is important to have some
+non-productive hours throughout the day too, to stay happy and contempt. still, i designed my life in a way that i do more stuff that i intrinsically want to do, so i am more satisfied. my father used to say "the amount of bad habits